Kiss cam: 2025 Coldplay concert

-On 16 July 2025, during a concert leg of Coldplay's Music of the Spheres World Tour at Gillette Stadium in Foxborough, Massachusetts, a couple appeared on the venue’s kiss-cam during the band’s “Jumbotron Song” segment, where frontman Chris Martin improvised lyrics about audience members shown on screen.
+On July 16, 2025, during a concert leg of Coldplay's Music of the Spheres World Tour at Gillette Stadium in Foxborough, Massachusetts, a couple appeared on the venue’s kiss-cam during the band's Jumbotron Song segment, where frontman Chris Martin improvised lyrics about audience members shown on screen.
 The pair reacted by attempting to avoid the camera, drawing attention online.
-Noticing the couple’s reluctance, Martin commented from the stage, “Either they’re having an affair or they’re just very shy,” a remark that drew attention to the moment and added to the audience’s reaction.
 A video of the moment went viral, receiving over 90 million views on TikTok.
 The individuals were later identified as Andy Byron and Kristin Cabot, executives at a technology startup called Astronomer.
 Media reports noted that both were married to other people, who were not present at the concert, leading to speculation about a possible extramarital relationship.

 Following public scrutiny, Astronomer placed Byron and Cabot on leave and began an internal investigation.
-The incident became widely discussed online, leading to internet memes, satire in television programs, and conversations about media overexposure.
-The event inspired a mobile game by Jonathan Mann and coincided with increased search traffic for office and infidelity-themed content on adult websites, according to Pornhub.
+The incident became widely discussed online, leading to internet memes, satire in television programs and conversations about media overexposure.
+The event inspired a mobile game by Jonathan Mann and coincided with increased search traffic for office and infidelity-themed content on adult websites such as Pornhub.
 Byron resigned from Astronomer three days later and Cabot resigned a week after that.
-Kristin Cabot filed for divorce from her husband on 13 August, 2025.A spokesperson for her husband revealed that "he and Kristin were privately and amicably separated several weeks before the Coldplay concert."
+Cabot filed for divorce from her husband on August 13, 2025.
+A spokesperson for her husband revealed that "he and Kristin were privately and amicably separated several weeks before the Coldplay concert".

-In popular culture

-On The Tonight Show with Conan O'Brien, O'Brien parodied the Kiss Cam in comedy sketches, focusing on unlikely couples, such as a hunter and a bear.

-The Canadian group the Arkells released a song titled "Kiss Cam".

-The Great Khali once hosted a weekly segment in his wrestling appearances called 'Khali Kiss Cam', in which he would kiss a female supposed audience member.
-He was preceded in this by the late wrestler Rick Rude, who would kiss a woman selected from the crowd after his victories.

-In Family Portrait, the finale of the first season of the US television comedy Modern Family, Phil is caught on a kiss cam, and feigning reluctance kisses Gloria, his step-mother-in-law.